castai/docs/docs/guides/node-configuration.md

 | **+** |  -   |  -  |  -  |
 | **+** |  -   |  -  |  -  |

-The CAST AI autoscaler allows you to provide node configuration parameters that will be applied to CAST AI provisioned nodes.
+The CAST AI provisioner allows you to provide node configuration parameters that will be applied to CAST AI provisioned nodes.
 Node configuration on its own does not influence workload placement.